What is QNASL?

 It may take up to 2 weeks before your symptoms improve.
 Keep using QNASL nasal spray as directed and tell your doctor if your symptoms do not improve after 1 week of treatment.

 To be sure this medication is not causing harmful effects on your nose or sinuses, your doctor may want to check your progress on a regular basis.
 Do not miss any scheduled visits to your doctor.

 Beclomethasone can lower the blood cells that help your body fight infections.
 Avoid being near people who are sick or have infections.
 Call your doctor for preventive treatment if you are exposed to chicken pox or measles.
 These conditions can be serious or even fatal in people who are using QNASL.
 Avoid getting this medication in your eyes.
 If this does happen, rinse with water and call your doctor.

-Steroid medicines can affect growth in children.
+Steroid medicines such as beclomethasone can affect growth in children.
 Talk with your doctor if you think your child is not growing at a normal rate while using QNASL.

 Before taking this medicine

 You should not use QNASL if you are allergic to beclomethasone.